Y Speak

-Y Speak was a youth-oriented debate show that discusses on Philippine issues.
-Now on its seventh year, Studio 23's flagship show Y Speak is hosted by Bianca Gonzalez which airs every Saturday.
+Y Speak is a youth-oriented debate show that discussed Philippine issues.
+The flagship show of Studio 23, it was hosted by Bianca Gonzalez which aired every Saturday.

 To date, it is one of Studio 23's most awarded local shows.
 Aside from the CMMA victory as Best TV Talk Show, it is also a recipient of the UST Students' Choice Award for Best Public Affairs Talk Show, the Gandingan (UPLB Students' Choice Award) for Best Panel Discussion Show, the Anak TV Seal, and endorsements from the Department of Education and the National Youth Commission.